automatic-controls/addon-dev-script/README.md

 Custom project-specific commands can be created to extend the functionality of this script.
 For examples, refer to <https://github.com/automatic-controls/centralizer-for-webctrl/tree/main/ext>.
 Any batch file placed in *./ext* is treated as an extension.
 The name of each batch file is used as the command name (case-insensitive).
 It is expected that each extension prints help information to the terminal when passed the `--help` parameter.
 Help information is appended to the help menu shown in the terminal.

 The default commands shown in the previous section can be overridden by extensions.
 For instance, <https://github.com/automatic-controls/commissioning-scripts/blob/main/ext/pack.bat> overrides the default `pack` command.
 This example also shows how to invoke the overridden packing command (akin to the `super` keyword in Java).
+For an improved `deploy` command, see <https://github.com/automatic-controls/addon-dev-refresh>.

 An optional script, `./startup.bat`, is invoked whenever a project folder is loaded.
 This may be used for any additional setup required for project files after cloning a remote repository to your local device.